dmbarbour/wikilon/docs/AboutAO.md

         #12345[v'c]
         #1#2l[{%fooLang}]

-*Syntactically, AO definitions use raw ABC.*
+*Syntactically, AO definitions use a subset of ABC.*

 An unmodified, basic ABC parser can read AO definitions.
-Words are linked using `{%word}` tokens.
-Dependencies between words must be acyclic.
-In addition to word tokens, AO permits annotations and discretionary sealers/unsealers.
+But not all of ABC is valid for AO.
+The set of tokens is constrained to word dependencies, annotations, and discretionary sealers/unsealers.

 Any word in an AO dictionary may be 'compiled' to independent ABC by transitively inlining the definition for each `{%word}` token and following it by `$vr$c` to compile then inline its functional meaning at runtime.
 However, we'll want to apply a lot of optimizations, such as precompiling and optimizing each word incrementally.